top of page

 3. If the tumor is amenable to surgery, surgery might set the disease back enough to provide "remission," or it might not.
 In fact, it could backfire, because the flood of growth hormones inherent in the process of healing from surgical wounds can fuel cancer growth.
 If having surgery, it is best to also optimize your condition with diet/lifestyle changes, before and after the surgery (permanently).

 4. With very few exceptions, chemotherapy does not cure cancer (certainly the most common types of cancer).
 To the degree it extends life, it usually does so at the cost of much anguish.
-One of its fundamental flaws is that it does not kill the stem cells that are at the root of the cancer; instead it causes them to become resistant to the drug, and that's why cancer typically recurs after chemotherapy, and more aggressively.
-As a practical matter, what the word "chemotherapy" really means is, "Despite some possible benefits, you are still going to die of cancer."
+One of its fundamental flaws is that it does not kill the microbes or stem cells that are at the root of the cancer; instead it causes them to become resistant to the drug, and that's why cancer typically recurs after chemotherapy, and more aggressively.
+As a practical matter, what the word "chemotherapy" really means is, "Despite some possible short-term benefits, you are still going to die of cancer right on schedule."

 5. Radiation does not cure cancer.
 It is palliative only.
 When you hear the word "radiation," what that really means is, "This may ease the pain, but you are still going to die of cancer."